Skip to the main content

 A well-designed learning environment for infants, toddlers, and preschoolers makes learning tangible through play.
 It includes ways to develop physical, emotional, creative, social, and intellectual skills through play, materials, routines, and interactions with other children and adults.

-Activities at out-of-school care programs often complement what is occurring at school.
-They offer activities and materials that meet the unique needs of children aged 6 to 12.
+Activities at out-of-school care programs reflect the interests of the children and meet the unique needs of children aged 6 to 12.
 The role of out-of-school educators is to provide a safe, secure, relaxing, and fun place for children to go, outside of school hours.

 Working Conditions